A Returner's Magic Should Be Special: Anime

 An anime television series adaptation was announced by Aniplex at AnimeJapan on March 25, 2023.
 It is produced by Arvo Animation and directed by Taishi Kawaguchi, with scripts written by Takamitsu Kōno, character designs handled by Hiromi Katō, and music composed by Kenta Higashiohji.
 The series aired from October 8 to December 24, 2023, on Tokyo MX and other networks.
 (Note: Tokyo MX lists the series premiere on October 7 at 24:00, which is effectively October 8 at 12:00 a.m.
 JST.)
 The opening theme song is "Get Back" by Flow, while the ending theme song is "6 o Naderu" (6を撫でる) by Momosu Momosu.
 Crunchyroll streamed the series outside of East Asia.
 Muse Communication licensed the series in Southeast Asia.

 A second season was announced after the final episode of the first season.
-It is set to premiere in 2026.
+Following a re-air of the first season on Fuji TV and Kansai TV from July 3, 2026, the second season is set to premiere on Fuji TV's +Ultra programming block on October 8 of the same year.
+The opening theme song is "Sorrow" by Flow, and the ending theme song is "Everlasting" by Krage.